Hacking-NASSA-with-HTML/sailor-welder/README.md

 Just want your opinion guys, have you ever used a service-worker?

+To add a feature for your app to be able to work offline?

 I mean "Progressive Web Apps" (PWAs), web apps that use service workers.

 I have a branch with it, but hesitate to merge it 🤷